Adrian Peterson: 2016 season

 Peterson started the 2016 season quietly with only 31 rushing yards on 19 carries in a 25–16 win over the Tennessee Titans.
 With the Vikings playing the first ever regular season game at U.S. Bank Stadium in Week 2 against the Green Bay Packers on Sunday Night Football, Peterson rushed for 19 yards until leaving the game with an apparent right knee injury.
 The next day, it was revealed that the right knee had a torn meniscus.
 On September 22, Peterson underwent successful surgery to repair the meniscus.
 It was also revealed that the knee had a mild LCL sprain, but it did not need surgery.
 He was placed on injured reserve on September 23, 2016.
 On December 17, the Vikings activated Peterson to the active roster.
 He returned to action in Week 15 against the Indianapolis Colts.
 Despite only playing three games, Peterson was still ranked 98th by his peers on the NFL Top 100 Players of 2017.

 On February 28, 2017, the Vikings announced that they would not exercise Peterson's 2017 option on his contract, making him a free agent at the start of the 2017 league year.
 Had the Vikings exercised the option, they would have had to pay him $18 million for the 2017 season.
 Peterson's tenure with the Vikings ended with him leading the NFL in rushing yards and rushing touchdowns during that time period from the 2007 season to the 2016 season.

 New Orleans Saints

 On April 25, 2017, Peterson signed a two-year, $7 million contract with the New Orleans Saints, which included a $2.5 million signing bonus.

 Peterson played his first game with the Saints on September 11, 2017, against his former team, the Minnesota Vikings.
 He was limited to only 18 rushing yards on six carries as the Saints lost by a score of 29–19 on Monday Night Football.
 In the same game, Vikings rookie Dalvin Cook broke the team record for rushing yards on rookie debut, a record previously held by Peterson himself.
-In four games, of which he started one, with the Saints to begin the 2017 season, Peterson rushed for 81 total yards on 27 carries.
+In four games with the Saints, of which he started one, Peterson rushed for 81 total yards on 27 carries.